cye30/Jump-and-Cut-the-Rope-Doodle-/README.md

 Christina Ye | JiaXin (Angel) Xie
 --- | ---
 5/14/2022 | 5/14/2022
-We brainstormed for our projects by examining our favorite games and processing  | We brainstormed for our projects by examining our favorite games and processing projects. projects.
-We decided to create a game that combines Doodle and Cut the Rope | We decided to create a game that combines Doodle and Cut the Rope
+We brainstormed for our projects by examining our favorite games and processing  projects.
+We decided to create a game that combines Doodle and Cut the Rope | We brainstormed for our projects by examining our favorite games and processing projects.
+We decided to create a game that combines Doodle and Cut the Rope
- |
 5/21/2022 | 5/21/2022
 We discussed our plan for the project in detail and completed our outline for the prototype. | We discussed our plan for the project in detail and completed our outline for the prototype
- |
 5/24/2022 | 5/23/2022
-I created the steps class to display green steps and worked on displaying the candy | Worked on main and doodle.
-Ensured that everything is displayed properly  and that doodle is and rope in candy class.
-Then merged to the main branch. | functioning as intended
+I created the steps class to display green steps and worked on displaying the candy and rope in candy class.
+Then merged to the main branch. | Worked on main and doodle.
+Ensured that everything is displayed properly  and that doodle is functioning as intended
- |
 5/25/2022 | 5/24/2022
-I tried making the candy attached to rope and a fixed point follow orb physics and | Debugged the doodle class worked displaying the star in addStar. |
+I tried making the candy attached to rope and a fixed point follow orb physics and worked displaying the star in addStar. | Debugged the doodle class
- |
 5/26/2022 | 5/25/2022
 Continued working on debugging the physics of the candy.
-Modified original design by deleting | Deal with merging issues because my partner and I had different names for our unnecessary methods and fixed attract method issues. | sketch tab
+Modified original design by deleting unnecessary methods and fixed attract method issues. | Deal with merging issues because my partner and I had different names for our sketch tab
- |
 5/27/2022 | 5/26/2022
 Tried figuring out why the attract method did not work at all. | Ensures that the game restarts when doodle falls off the screen
- |
 5/29/2022 | 5/27/2022
 Imported images for the candy and stars.
 Stars can now be displayed and achieved.
-Then, I worked | Worked on the monster class and ensure that the monster can attack doodle on the cut method to delete fixedPoints and “cut” the rope when mousePresses on it.  |
+Then, I worked on the cut method to delete fixedPoints and “cut” the rope when mousePresses on it. | Worked on the monster class and ensure that the monster can attack doodle
- |
 5/30/2022 | 5/28/2022
 Merged main branch onto my branch.
 Fixed attract method so candy has physics when attached to the rope. | Debugged the current code and ensure that restart and pause buttons are working
  |